-Greetings!
-My name is Arne Niklas Jansson.
-While Arne is technically my first name, and the name I use to sign drawings with, Niklas is actually my first name when spoken to.
+While Arne is technically my first name and the name I sign on drawings, Niklas is actually my first name when spoken to.
 I was born in Sweden, 1977, and still live there.

 I like to draw and program, but it's that 1% inspiration part which is so appealing to me, not the 99% perspiration, so I easily derail and start new projects, never finishing anything.
 However, right now I have so many projects that I occasionally derail back on old tracks, actually making progress, so it works a bit like preemptive multitasking.